MadeleineKemeny/burger/README.md

 ### Overview

-This assingment is not for anyone on a diet.
+This assignment is not for anyone on a diet.
 It is a "burger logger"--essentially a menu to which you can add, order, and order again either a burger that is preloaded in the database of one of your design.
 The UX/UI lets you know what's on the menu and what's on your plate.

 ## Details
 This full-stack app utilizes the following dependencies to render the site and activcate functionality: MySQL, Node, Express, Handlebars and a homemade ORM.
 Additionally, it adds any user-input to the database of burgers available on the menu.